Tereza Mirzoyan

 Tereza Gaikovna Mirzoyan (Թերեզա Միրզոյան; 11 August 1922 in Kirovokan, Soviet Union – 7 August 2016 in Yerevan, Armenia) was an Armenian sculptor.
 A member of the Artists' Union of the USSR, she was an Honored Artist of the Armenian SSR (1967) and Honored Art Worker of the Armenian SSR (1986), as well as a teacher and professor.

 Life and work

 Mirzoyan was born on 11 August 1922 in Kirovokan in Soviet Armenia (today the Lori Province of Armenia).
-In 1946, she graduated Tbilisi Academy of Fine Arts.
+In 1946, she graduated from Tbilisi Academy of Fine Arts.
 Since 1949, Mirzoyan was a member of the Union of Artists of the Armenian SSR.
 Since 1950, she was an active participant in exhibitions of the Union of Artists of Armenia.
 She has repeatedly exhibited her works abroad.